 Ensuring the health and wellbeing needs of fostered children are properly met can be a complex matter.
-The Fostering Network has resources, courses, publications and helplines to help foster carers to understand their own role and responsibilities and know about the most common issues that arise.
+The Fostering Network has resources, courses, publications, and helplines to help foster carers understand their own role and responsibilities and know about the most common issues that arise.

 Health and wellbeing: the challenges